webian/pb_social/Documentation/Configuration/Index.rst

     - developers.pinterest.com/apps/
     - api.imgur.com/

-    You might need to grant special permissions and add users to your app etc. All the details should be documented on the pages above.
+    You might need to grant special permissions and add users to your app etc.
+	All the details should be documented on the pages above.
+	If you encounter any difficulties, check the FAQ section or contat us at info@plusb.de

 3. Include the extension typoscript
 3. Navigate to an empty page and insert the "Socialfeed"-Plugin